Skip to content

 Workspace sharing

 Knip shares files from separate workspaces if the configuration in tsconfig.json allows this.
-This reduces memory consumption and run duration.
-The relevant compiler options are baseUrl and paths, and a workspace is shared if the following is true:
+This aims to reduce memory consumption and run duration.
+Relevant compiler options include baseUrl, paths and moduleResolution.

 With the --debug flag you can see how many programs Knip uses.
 Look for messages like this: